trangdtk-vnu/ecosystem-reviews/index.md

     <h2>External Systematic Reviews</h2>
     {% include reviews-table.html %}
     <p class="contribute-note">
       <strong>Other systematic reviews or meta-analysis that should be added?
-Please let us know: Stephan Bruns </strong>
-      - Email <a href="mailto:stephan.bruns@uhasselt.be">stephan.bruns@uhasselt.be</a>.
+        Please let us know: Stephan Bruns </strong> - Email: <a href="mailto:stephan.bruns@uhasselt.be">stephan.bruns@uhasselt.be</a>.
     </p>
   </div>
 </div>